sourcesnow/learning-git1/readme.txt

 Git is a version control system.
-Git is free software and can be associate with the github adn GPL
+Git is free software and can be associate with the github and GPL I'm learning it and practise.